amrita-1603/film-flare/README.md

-# 🎬 CineWave
+# 🎬 MovieDux

-CineWave is a modern, responsive React web application for discovering and managing your favorite movies.
+MovieDux is a modern, responsive React web application for discovering and managing your favorite movies.
 Users can browse a curated movie list, filter by genre and rating, search by title, and maintain a personal watchlist—all with a clean, intuitive UI.

 ## 🚀 Features